 Dense white mold on blossoms or small fruits.
 Choanephora fruit rot is a fungus that grows on blossoms and developing fruit.
 Remove and destroy infected blossoms and fruits.
 Keep the garden clean of debris that can harbor fungus.
 Rotate crops.

-Depending upon the variety, winter squashes like butternut can be kept for one month to six months.
+Depending upon the variety, winter squash like butternut can be kept for one month to six months.
 The thicker the rind, the longer they tend to keep.

-Keep winter squash away from direct exposure to light and do not subject them to extreme heat or extreme cold.
+Store winter squash in a cool, dry place away from direct exposure to light, where they will not experience extreme heat or extreme cold.
 The ideal temperature for storing winter squash is between 50-60°F (about 10-15°C).

-Once it is cut, cover the pieces of winter squash in a glass storage container and store them in the refrigerator, where they will keep for a few days.
+Once it is cut open, cover pieces of winter squash in a glass storage container and store them in the refrigerator, where they will keep for a few days.
 The best way to freeze winter squash is to first cut it into pieces of suitable size for your individual recipes.